 Bar Fights and Duck Lips.
 In Other Words, My Surgery.

-Before I type one more word I want to make it clear that due to all evidence to the contrary, this post will be brought to you by the word/feeling—appreciation.
+Before I type one more word I want to make it clear that despite all evidence to the contrary, this post will be brought to you by the word/feeling—appreciation.

 I appreciate so much the fact that due to the marvels of modern medicine, I stand before you today uterus-free.
 That is true.